 Learn how to connect programming theory to practice.
-This series of training videos explains basic programming concepts such as functions, variables, and loops by comparing them to real-life scenarios.
+Learn about basic programming concepts such as functions, variables, and loops by comparing them to real-life scenarios.

 - When you're learning a new programming language, it's easy to get caught up in the details like syntax, and lose focus on the underlying concepts.
 Why do programming languages have a variety of data types?
 And what's the best approach and language to use for solving the task at hand?
 I'm Barron Stone and I've spent enough time bouncing between programming languages to know there are more important questions to ask.
 In this course, I'll show you several fundamental concepts to make you a smarter, more effective programmer.
 Look, some of these concepts can be abstract and confusing and that's why I'm gonna take you with me through a typical Saturday to relate these concepts back to everyday things.